 So, is there a way to use reserved capacity in a more risk-free way?
 We certainly think so.

 Long-term savings with short-term commitments

 AWS allows you to sell your unused, standard RIs to other AWS customers via their Reserved Instance Marketplace.
 If you are on the buy-side of things, you can find RIs that offer 1- or 3-year rates, but for far less upfront cost and far shorter commitment terms (e.g., a 1-year RI that has 3 months left on its term).
 This means you can get 50-70% cost savings even for short-term projects that will only last a few months, helping you significantly reduce your cloud spend overall and without the risk of long-term lock-in.

 We call these deals “marketplace opportunities” as you need to constantly be on the search for them as they go fast.

 Here at Spot by NetApp, our Eco product is constantly scanning the AWS Reserved Instance Marketplace for these types of deals, buying them immediately on behalf of our customers who need them.

 Recently we purchased hundreds of AWS reserved instances for a customer at well below market rates.
 Eco identified the 3rd party listing of 3 year RIs which only had 9 months left on their term.
 Moving quickly, Eco purchased the entire lot, delivering a savings rate of 63% for our customer.
-In many cases, these quick “marketplace gold” deals will significantly impact the annual cloud budget.
+In many cases, these quick “marketplace opportunity” deals will significantly impact the annual cloud budget.

-The result of all this is more efficient reserved capacity coverage with lower commitment terms and a higher savings.
+The result of all this is more efficient reserved capacity coverage with lower commitment terms and higher savings.
 Of course, Eco also helps lower the significant human resource efforts for planning, buying and managing RIs and Savings Plans.

-These are just some of the ways that Eco helps AWS customers achieve 40% higher savings than they would managing Savings Plans and RIs on their own.
+These are just some of the ways that Eco helps AWS customers achieve 40% higher savings than they would be managing Savings Plans and RIs on their own.
 Find out more today!